LBPHacker/coro/README.md

 A very simple coroutine library for C (similar to [Lua's](https://www.lua.org/manual/5.1/manual.html#2.11), except there's no GC involved so you have to clean up after yourself).
 Currently heavily depends on the [getcontext](https://linux.die.net/man/3/getcontext) family of functions, which seem to have been phased out of POSIX, very sad.

-You'll need a (possibly C11) compiler that supports `_Thread_local`.
-If you don't plan to use threads though, you can just replace the single occurrence of `_Thread_local` with `static` in [coro.c](lib/coro.c).
+This library is not thread-safe, which shouldn't come as a surprise if you're trying to use it (seeing as it's a coroutine library).
+Regardless, you can configure (see below) the library to make its global state `_Thread_local` rather than `static` if you so wish, and if your compiler supports it.

 ## Why (would you do this)?